glouppe/info8010-deep-learning/lecture6.md

 ## Two-stage detectors

 An alternative to single-shot prediction is the two-stage approach: first, propose candidate regions that may contain objects, and then detect objects within those regions.
-This is the principle behind the R-CNN family of detectors (Girshick et al, 2014-2017).
+This is the principle behind the R-CNN family (Girshick et al, 2014-2017):
 - .bold[R-CNN]: Extract ~2000 region proposals (selective search), run a CNN on each.
 Accurate but slow.
 - .bold[Fast R-CNN]: Share CNN computation across proposals using RoI pooling.
 Much faster.
 - .bold[Faster R-CNN]: Replace selective search with a learned region proposal network (RPN).
 End-to-end trainable.